Sunderland Corporation Tramways

 SCT employee number or licence badge, of the type clearly seen on the preceding photo.
 This particular example was worn by James Edward Hagan, who worked on the Sunderland Corporation Transport buses around 1959/60.
 Author's Collection.

-Motorman and conductor (Employee No 140) pose for the camera of M J O'Connor in the interior of Tramcar No 87 at Seaburn — 1st September 1954 — with modern soft-topped caps.
+A motorman and a conductor (Employee No 140) pose for the camera of M J O'Connor in the interior of Tramcar No 87 at Seaburn — 1st September 1954 — both wearing soft-topped peaked caps.
 With thanks to the National Tramway Museum.

 Sunderland Corporation Transport bus conductor Cyril Pace — photo undated, but probably taken in the 1940s.
 With thanks to Malcolm Fraser.